Top English sites tracking AI developments in China

 The best English news sources for Chinese AI news are useful for orientation, but they should not become the whole workflow.
 A strong setup usually starts with one builder-facing monitoring layer such as RadarAI, adds one digest or newsletter for context, then moves to primary sources such as GitHub, Hugging Face, technical reports, and official release pages for verification.
 English tech press and media outlets matter when the question is market context, funding, regulation, or partnership news.
 They are weaker when the question is whether a model, API, or benchmark claim should change your roadmap this week.
 Use the Best Sites page if you want the fuller shortlist and trade-offs.

-The English trackers or platforms that follow China AI well are the ones that keep signal and verification separate.
+The English trackers or platforms that follow China AI progress well are the ones that keep signal and verification separate.
 RadarAI fits when you want to notice what changed this week without reading a giant mixed-market feed.
 The China AI Models List fits when your real need is a standing watchlist of labs and model families.
 The workflow guide fits when your question is how to run the review every week.
 In other words, the best tracker depends on what job you need done: source shortlist, weekly routine, structured watchlist, or narrow support on translation lag and release channels.
 That is why this page is a hub, not a replacement for the other China AI pages.

 English blogs, resources, media outlets, and portals for China AI